 Section 2.
 Business Related Expenses.
-The Library will reimburse employees for reasonable authorized business expenses incurred as part of the employee's job duties while on assignment away from the workplace.
+The City will reimburse employees for reasonable authorized business expenses incurred as part of the employee's job duties while on assignment away from the workplace.
 In order to be eligible for reimbursement, all expenses and requests for reimbursement must be approved in advance by the department head.

 An employee should contact his/her department head for guidance and assistance related to ordering items, travel arrangements, expense reporting, reimbursement and other issues.
-Employees are expected to limit expenses to reasonable amounts and the Library will only reimburse up to the actual reasonable authorized amount of expenses incurred.
-Expense reports and receipts must be detailed, accurate and submitted to the Library Business Office within 30 calendar days of the date of the expense.
+Employees are expected to limit expenses to reasonable amounts and the City will only reimburse up to the actual reasonable authorized amount of expenses incurred.
+Expense reports and receipts must be detailed, accurate and submitted to the City within 30 calendar days of the date of the expense.
 Employees must not engage in abuse of this expense policy or falsify or materially omit information in expense reports.
-Meal reimbursements are limited to and consistent with those offered by the State of Wisconsin Office of State Employment Relations Pocket Travel Guide available at http://oser.state.wi.us/section.asp?linkid=29.
+Meal reimbursements are limited to and consistent with those offered by the State of Wisconsin Office of State Employment Relations Pocket Travel Guide available at http://dma.wi.gov/DMA/hr/state/docs/Travel_Guidelines_chart-15.pdf.

 Section 3.
 Business Travel/Mileage.
-Unless otherwise authorized, all employees are expected to utilize the most cost effective method for travel while conducting the Library's affairs.
-An employee who uses his/her personal vehicle for authorized Library business will be compensated for mileage at the current Internal Revenue Service rate.
-Employees are required to adhere to all laws, rules and regulations related to driving while driving for Library business.
+Unless otherwise authorized, all employees are expected to utilize the most cost effective method for travel while conducting the City's affairs.
+An employee who uses his/her personal vehicle for authorized City business will be compensated for mileage at the current Internal Revenue Service rate.
+Use of the City's vehicle, or a City leased vehicle, for personal use is prohibited.
+Employees are required to adhere to all laws, rules and regulations related to driving while driving for City business.
+The Mayor and Director of Public Infrastructure will each receive a \$300.00 monthly auto allowance in lieu of using a City vehicle, vehicle lease expenses and mileage reimbursement for travel within the City limits.